noahbartlett/ICPI/DataPack/Documents/DP Identified Issues.md

             * F7 =INDEX(**tx_new_u1_T**,MATCH(Tsnulist,snulist,0))
         2. Copy the formula down to all rows in column F, TX_CURR (<1) [PMTCT_EID]
         3. Rename the header to TX_CURR (<1) [**TX_NEW <1**]

+5. EA HTC pulling wrong from SNU list
+    - Issue: The current formulas that pull the HTC data into the EA target tab use the wrong SNU list.
+They use SNU instead of SNU_HTC.
+This needs to be changed in four columns: "HTC_TST (excluding PMTCT & VMMC)" "HTC PITC" "HTC VCT" and "HTC CBCT"
+    - Affected Tab: SNU Targets for EA
+    - Fix:
+        1. In columns S through V, search and replace "snu,0" with "snu_htc,0"